Comparing long-term ownership costs

 There's another way a battery electric vehicle (BEV) can also save you a lot of money: maintenance.

-Some estimates indicate that average maintenance costs for a vehicle can be around $100/month – and these costs typically climb as your vehicle ages.
+Some estimates indicate that average maintenance costs for a vehicle can be around $500 to $700 a year – and these costs typically climb as your vehicle ages.

 So don't be put off by that higher EV purchase price.
 Take a few minutes to run the long-term numbers and see how much you might save.
 And if you're still not sure, find out what other EV owners have to say.